mindspore-ai/docs/tutorials/source_en/nlp/sentiment_analysis.md

 25000
 ```

-After the IMDB dataset is loaded to the memory and built as an iteration object, you can use the `GeneratorDataset` API provided by `mindspore.dataset` to load the dataset iteration object and then perform data processing.
+After the IMDB dataset is loaded to the memory and built as an iteration object, you can use the [Generatordataset](https://www.mindspore.cn/docs/en/master/api_python/dataset/mindspore.dataset.GeneratorDataset.html) API provided by `mindspore.dataset` to load the dataset iteration object and then perform data processing.
 The following encapsulates a function to load train and test using `GeneratorDataset`, and set `column_name` of the text and label in the dataset to `text` and `label`, respectively.

 ```python
 import mindspore.dataset as ds